coccoinomane/song/README.md

 The corresponding output files will be placed in the `output` folder and have the `sources_song_` prefix.

-These are binary files; their values can be extracted following the mapping contained in their header, which is visible if you open the files using a text editor.
+These are binary files; their values can be read by applying the mapping contained in the file header; the header is visible if you open the files using a text editor.

 ## PARALLEL COMPUTING